lFatality/ros2_bridge_custom_interfaces/README.md

 </export>
 ```

+Make sure to build your ROS2 workspace again after adding the `install` statement for the `.yaml` file!
+Otherwise it will not be in the `install` folder and the bridge will not know about the mapping!
+If you forgot it, make sure to source your workspace again before building.

 For more complex mapping examples for both topics and services as well as additional information, refer to the ros_bridge documentation: https://github.com/ros2/ros1_bridge/blob/master/doc/index.rst

 ## - Bridge workspace